Who May Borrow Library Materials?

 - For information about the Bearkat OneCard, visit the SHSU OneCard Office website, call 936-294-CARD (2273), or e-mail firstname.lastname@example.org

-Faculty and staff have borrowing and recall privileges from the first day of employment with the University.
+Faculty and staff: borrowing and recall privileges begin the first day of employment with SHSU.

-All University students have borrowing and recall (request from another patron) privileges that begin the first day of class and end the day before the first class day of the next semester.
+All University students: borrowing and recall privileges begin the first day of class and end the day before the first class day of the next semester.
 For example:

 - If not enrolled in summer classes, student may purchase a Summer Card from the Library Service Desk.
 The charge is $15.00.
-(Academic Policy Statement 030603)
+Apply for a summer card at https://shsu.libwizard.com/f/summercard (Academic Policy Statement 030603)

 - The exception to all students having borrowing/recall privilege is students who have been blocked for fines, lost material, or damaged material.

-- Please remember that if you check out books for someone else, you are responsible for any overdue or lost book charges for that material.
+- If you check out books for someone else, you are responsible for any overdue or lost book charges.

 - For information about your library books or fines, call 936-294-1618.